-The dental codebook describes an ASCII data set (although the data are also being provided in a SAS transport file).
+The codebook describes an ASCII data set (although the data are also being provided in a SAS transport file).
 The following codebook items are provided for each variable:

+Description

-Identifier Description Name Variable name (maximum of 8 characters) Description Variable descriptor (maximum of 40 characters) Format Number of bytes Туре Type of data: numeric (indicated by NUM) or character (indicated by CHAR) Start Beginning column position of variable in record End Ending column position of variable in record
+Variable name (maximum of 8 characters)

+Variable descriptor (maximum of 40 characters)

+Number of bytes

+Type of data: numeric (indicated by NUM) or character

+(indicated by CHAR)

+Beginning column position of variable in record

+Ending column position of variable in record

-2.4 Variable Naming
+2.4 Variable Source and Naming Conventions

-In general, variable names reflect the content of the variable, with an 8 character limitation.
+In general, variable names reflect the content of the variable, with an eight-character limitation.
 All imputed/edited variables end with an "X."

-2.4.1 General
+2.4.1 Variable - Source Crosswalk

-Variables were derived from the HC survey questionnaire.
-The source of each variable is identified in Section D, the "Variable - Source Crosswalk."
-Sources for each variable are indicated in one of four ways:
+Variables were derived from the HC survey questionnaire or from the CAPI.
+The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:

-- (1) variables which are derived from CAPI or assigned in sampling are so indicated as "capi derived" or "assigned in sampling;"

-- (2) variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column

-- EV-Event Roster section

-- FF- Flat Fee section

-- CP- Charge Payment section;

-- (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - (4) variables which have been edited or imputed are so indicated.
+- (1) Variables derived from CAPI or assigned in sampling are so indicated as "Capi derived" or "Assigned in sampling," respectively; - (2) Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as: - FF Flat Fee section - DN Dental Event section - CP Charge Payment section - (3) Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - (4) Variables that have been edited or imputed are so indicated.